Gizra/Gizra-Way-Book/approach_mission.md

 > Authors can write articles.

 Let's try to identify the entities and relationships in this simple scenario.
-The best way to do it - is to draw it!
-Use circles for entities and lines for relationships.
+An amazingly quick and simple way to do it is to draw it by hand.
+Use circles for entities and lines for the relationships between them.

 ![](111.jpg)